Best Violin Pegs: Top 7 Fine Tuners + Fitting Guide!

 Peg manufactured from Hi-Tec composite materials and lightweight metal alloy, Set up within the pegbox without adhesive, only by pressing as with a traditional peg.

 Self-holding gear, the string cannot unwind, No put on on the peg gap and pegs, because the shaft doesn’t rotate, thus no friction, Unaffected by local weather & design, dimensions, color, and qualities stay consistent.

 7. Bnineteenteam 4 Pcs Ebony Violin Pegs

-The violin pegs are manufactured from high-quality ebony wood materials, clean surface, hard to break, sturdy for very long time use, handy to tuning the strings.
+The violin pegs are manufactured from high-quality ebony wood materials, clean surface, are hard to break, are sturdy for a very long time of use, and are handy for tuning the strings.